-Function Unexpected SVSL/SVML event during wakeup from LPM2/3/4 in fast wakeup mode

-If PMM low side is configured to operate in fast wakeup mode, during wakeup from LPM2/3/4 the internal VCORE voltage can experience voltage drop below the corresponding SVSL and SVML threshold (recommendation according to User's Guide) leading to an unexpected SVSL/SVML event.
+Function Unexpected SVSL/SVML event during wakeup from LPM2/3/4 in fast wakeup mode from LPM2/3/4 the internal VCORE voltage can experience voltage drop below the corresponding SVSL and SVML threshold (recommendation according to User's Guide) leading to an unexpected SVSL/SVML event.
 Depending on PMM configuration, this event triggers a POR or an interrupt.